-- should be replaced.
-Always fill the reservoir as indicated whenever the cover is loosened or removed to insure proper diaphragm operation.
-Use DOT 3 brake fluid. - Check brake system for fluid leaks. - Check brake for excessive travel or spongy feel. - Check friction pads for wear, damage and loosened. - Check security and surface condition of the disc. - Pads should be changed when friction material is worn to 3/64"(1mm).(A)
+- Always fill the reservoir as indicated whenever the cover is loosened or removed to insure proper diaphragm operation.
+Use DOT 3 brake fluid. - Check the brake system for fluid leaks. - Check the brake for excessive travel or a spongy feeling. - Check friction pads for wear,damage and looseness. - Check the surface condition of the brake rotor. - ◆ Pads should be changed when friction material is worn to 3/64" (1mm).
+(A)